GrimLink/dotfiles/brew/README.md

 ## App

-The brew will also install almost all applications, that I use.
+Brew will also install almost all applications, that I use.